 WE MUST EMBRACE THE REJECTED!

-Now, I did some hard-hitting research for this post (well, the research was rather lackluster, but what I found is interesting!), and I find that there is one common thread among many artists who made an impact: they faced intense rejection at one point or another, sometimes even throughout their art careers and lives.
+Now, I did a little bit of hard-hitting research for this post, and I find that there is one common thread among many artists who made an impact: they faced intense rejection at one point or another, sometimes even throughout their art careers and lives.

 It took J.K.
 Rowling several publishers before she found one that would take a chance on Harry Potter.